programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 │000000f0│ 31 41 06 13 51 61 07 22 ┊ 71 14 32 81 91 a1 08 23 │1A••Qa•"┊q•2×××•#│
 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

+The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
+A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A` [^12].
+We can also see metadata fields describing the image’s dimensions, colour depth, and encoding settings.
+The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

+{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-03.jpeg" alt="The photo shows a rather silly cat on a couch.
+The cat looks upwards and has its tongue out, making it look like a defiant kid.
+It's an orange tabby cat with fluffy fur and the couch is upholstered in grey cotton fabric." caption="Figure 3.
+A cat sitting on a couch." %}

 Similarly, ZIP files have their own distinct file signature `50 4B 03 04` that identifies them as compressed archives.
 While these file types are typically seen as distinct, their binary structures can be combined in creative ways, exploiting differences in how file parsers read them.
 JPEG files are read from the beginning of the file, while ZIP files are parsed from the end—creating an opportunity to embed a ZIP archive inside a JPEG without breaking the integrity of either format.